TimZaman/dotaclient/README.md

 DotaClient is a reinforcement learning system to train RL agents to play Dota 2 through self-play.

+This is built upon the [DotaService](https://github.com/TimZaman/DotaService) project, that exposes the game of Dota2 as a (grpc) service for synchronous play.

 <img src="dotaclient.png" alt="dotaclient schema" width="400"/>

 * Distributed Agents self-playing Dota 2.